In a medium sized bowl, stir the flour with the yeast and salt. Make a well in the center of the dry ingredients and pour in the water.

-White Sandwich Bread: In
+Egg Bread: In

 five minutes.
 Increase your mixer speed to 2nd speed and continue to knead the

-elastic, and not very sticky.
-Add the butter and continue to knead the dough, on
+add the sugar over five minutes.
+Finally, add the butter and continue to knead the dough, on

 and is smooth and elastic.
+You can check

 Place your dough in a large